openhwgroup/cva6/GitCheats.md

 -   /home/mike/GitHubRepos/MikeOpenHWGroup/core-v-docs/ohw_mike_issue_123

 ## Example Use-cases
-Written as a set of use-cases.  "$" is the prompt.  "#" is a comment line. ">" is git output to stdout.
+"$" is the prompt.  "#" is a comment line. ">" is git output to stdout.

 ### Clone from the head of a Repo's master branch on the command-line.
 Note that this is _not_ a typical use-case (work on a branch instead).<br>